 Adjusting the Spice of the Vodka Infusion

 In the scope of hot peppers cultivated today, the habanero is no longer the hottest though it is still very hot.
-It's important to keep the pepper's flavor in check or you will not be able to drink the finished vodka (no amount of tomato juice could save some of my experiments).
+It's important to keep the pepper's flavor in check or you will not be able to drink the finished vodka (no amount of tomato juice could save some of this recipe's experiments).

 Use a whole pepper or remove the seeds and white flesh.
 The white flesh inside a chile pepper holds the most capsaicin, which is where the pepper gets most of its heat.
 When the flesh comes in contact with your vodka, it will become very hot very fast.
 To control the heat, I like to keep the pepper whole.
 If you do cut the pepper, be sure to remove all the seeds (they're difficult to strain) and most of that white membrane.